-The modules at NC Education can be implemented in a variety of ways.
+“Self-paced” modules don’t have to be done alone!
+They can be implemented in a variety of ways.
 We recommend professional learning communities (PLCs), whether online, offline, or in a hybrid format, but teachers can use the modules for self-directed learning.
-The Implementation Guide offers suggestions for managing each of these options.

 Things to remember

 - There is no cost to school districts or educators to take these modules.
-Any public LEA or charter school in North Carolina, as well as any IHE (college or university) or private school that accepts federal grant funding, may use the modules.
+Any public LEA or charter school in North Carolina may use the modules.